dk/bulk-stored-password-changer/README.md

 In our corporate network we are obliged to use common authentication to access many of the company internal web sites.
-While under Windows that works seamless with its domain-based Kerberos tickets, Linux integration is not that smooth, and Firefox asks for a password each time it interacts with another interanl site.
-Worse, the password is changed each three months, so is is never stopping process of entering password again and again.
+While under Windows that works seamless with its domain-based Kerberos tickets, Linux integration is not that smooth, and Firefox asks for a password each time it interacts with another internal site.
+Worse, the password is changed each three months, so it is a never stopping process of entering password again and again.

 Since the password is the same anyway for all sites, I wrote this addon which